FrancescoLuzzi/FrancescoLuzzi/README.md

 - Tech enthusiast 🔬
 - Currently learning Rust 🦀
-- Python ang Go lover & hater 👨🏼‍💻
+- Python and Go lover & hater 👨🏼‍💻
 - Mostly dabling with backends, CLIs and containers 🤓
 - I can crunch frontend stuff, but i'd prefer to `display: none;` 💻🎨
 - Some day I'll use my arduinos for an embedded project 🤣